 account for such property.

-- Students not continuing their residency in January must properly check-out of assigned
+- D7 - Students not continuing their residency in the spring must properly check out

-housing by removing all personal property, submitting room key and leaving the room
+of assigned housing by removing all personal property, submitting room key and leaving

-in the condition it was found at check-in by the designated check-out date prior to
+the room in the condition it was found at check in by the designated check out date

-the start of the spring semester as determined by the College (usually 10 days before
+prior to the start of the spring semester as determined by the College (usually 10

-the start date of classes in January).
-Those failing to follow this process are subject
+days before the start date of classes in the spring).
+Those failing to follow this

-assessed a weekly room rental fee until such time as the proper check-out steps have
+resident may be assessed a weekly room rental fee until such time as the proper check

-been completed, as the room may not be rented to another individual until proper checkout
+out steps have been completed, as the room may not be rented to another individual

-- For those students withdrawing or taking a leave of absence from the college, refund
+- E1 - For those students withdrawing or taking a leave of absence from the college,

 whichever is later.

-- Students academically ineligible to return will receive an automatic refund of monies
+- E2 - Students academically ineligible to return will receive an automatic refund of

-- Student removed from residence halls for disciplinary reasons will not receive a refund
+- E3 - Student removed from residence halls for disciplinary reasons will not receive

-(see D.5) PROVIDED THE TERMS AND CONDITIONS OF RESIDENCE HALL OCCUPANCY AGREEMENT
+(see D5) PROVIDED THE TERMS AND CONDITIONS OF RESIDENCE HALL OCCUPANCY AGREEMENT HAS

-- After a student has selected or has been assigned a room, but prior to occupying that
+- E5 - After a student has selected or has been assigned a room, but prior to occupying

-room, approved written requests for release from the AGREEMENT will result in forfeiture
+that room, approved written requests for release from the AGREEMENT will result in

-of the housing deposit, but other monies paid for housing will be returned.
-Exceptions
+forfeiture of the housing deposit, but other monies paid for housing will be returned.

-- Board refund policy is established by the Cobleskill Auxiliary Services.
+- E6 - Board refund policy is established by Cobleskill Auxiliary Services.
 The ID/DINING

-CARD MUST BE SURRENDERED to the Cobleskill Auxiliary Services Office or to a Residence
+CARD MUST BE SURRENDERED to Cobleskill Auxiliary Services Office or to a Residence

 Hall Director or to the CobyCard Office before refunds, if any, are processed.
 See